alphagov/govuk-frontend/docs/releasing/publishing.md

 npm logout
 ```

-17. Send a message to our users in both the X-GOV and GDS #govuk-design-system slack channels that indicates
+17. Publish a short summary of the release in the cross-government and GDS #govuk-design-system Slack channels.
+For example:

-there's a new release with a short summary.
+    🚀 We’ve just released GOV.‌UK Frontend v3.7.0.
+It's now easier and faster to use our Sass.
+We've also made improvements to back links, breadcrumbs, lists and the header. [https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0](https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0)

 18. Move cards on the [Sprint board](https://github.com/orgs/alphagov/projects/4) from "Ready to Release" column to "Done".